deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 to iteratively implement and develop mitigations to enforce network-isolation of webviews, both for Chromium and Webkit/iOS.
-Not even all Delta Chat contributors knew of the massive work taking place behind the scenes and only appearing in various PRs in public repositories.
+Not even all Delta Chat contributors knew of the massive work taking place behind the scenes and only surfacing in various PRs in public repositories.